-Are you ready to create some great summer vacation memories by hitting the road with your canine best friend?
+Are you ready to create some great vacation memories by hitting the road with your canine best friend?
 Before you load up and get going, follow these 10 steps to ensure it’s a safe and enjoyable trip for you both.

 Contact your vet

 If it’s been a while since your dog’s last check-up, now’s the time to take him in.
 Ensure your dog is up-to-date for vaccinations, and ask if additional vaccinations are required for the trip since your dog may encounter different threats, like Lyme disease, at your destination or along the way.

 Also, get a copy of your dog’s medical records and extra meds, just in case your trip is delayed.
 And take the time to program your phone with contact information, including the address, for a 24/7 emergency dog vet at your destination.

 Plan your route

 You want to ensure that your schedule accommodates time for regular breaks.
 For his physical comfort and happiness, your dog needs to have the opportunity to relieve himself but also to walk around and experience the new environment.

 Plan to take a 15 to 30 minute break every 4 hours.
 You can also make very long trips more enjoyable for both of you if you plan stops at locations with pet-friendly attractions, even if it’s just a nice dog park.